 When she suggested I snort saltwater I didn’t really believe it would work, but was so stuffed up I would try anything.
-She prepared a tiny bowl of warm water, and added a generous pinch of unrefined sea salt (any salt will do).
+She prepared a tiny bowl of warm water about 1/4 cup, and added a good pinch (that’s a PINCH not a teaspoon!) of unrefined sea salt (any salt will do).
 She stirred it around until all the salt dissolved.

 Then she poured a tiny amount of the warm sea salt water into the cupped palm of my hand.
 She told me to hold one nostril tightly closed with my other hand and snort the salt water up into my open nostril.
 I was so congested I could hardly get the water up my nose, but it worked because I could taste the salt down into my throat.
 Then I performed the same procedure on my other nostril.